Skip to content

 Clinically Relevant Bottom Line:

-Children are already less likely than adults to receive adequate analgesia in the emergency department.
+Children are less likely than adults to receive adequate analgesia in the emergency department.
 In addition, disparities in pain management amongst children from ethnic minority backgrounds seeking care in the emergency department for abdominal pain have previously been documented by the same authors.

 Reviewed by: Monica Parker